Bill Kenwright: Actor

 As a young man he became an actor.
 His early successes included a role in Coronation Street as Gordon Clegg, who was introduced in April 1968.
 Kenwright left the show after a year to pursue his producing career in March 1969, although he did return to the show on occasion throughout the 1970s for guest appearances.
 He continued to appear in Coronation Street occasionally until 2012.
 He had brief stints in other shows, such as The Villains and The Liver Birds, and appeared in the films Carry On Matron (1972), as a reporter, and England, My England (1995).
-Since 1997 he has managed the Theatre Royal in Windsor.
+From 1997 he managed the Theatre Royal in Windsor.

 Everton Football Club

-Kenwright is the current chairman of Everton Football Club.
+Kenwright was the chairman of Everton Football Club.
 He succeeded Littlewoods director Philip Carter in the role.
-Kenwright has been on the Everton board since 1989.
-He became the second largest shareholder in 1999, when Peter Johnson sold his shareholding after the Football Association told to him sell his interests in either Tranmere Rovers or Everton.
+Kenwright remained on the Everton board since 23 October 1989 and up until his death in 2023.
+He became the second largest shareholder in 1999, when Peter Johnson sold his shareholding after the Football Association told him to sell his interests in either Tranmere Rovers or Everton.
 He became the largest stakeholder in the club in 2004.

 Scottish international forward Andy Gray reported in his autobiography that the Everton board were ready to offer Gray the job as manager in August 1997, but Kenwright, then director, had wanted to appoint Howard Kendall as manager for a third time.
 Gray would decide not to become Everton manager and Kendall was appointed.